 Viruses mutate.
 What does that mean for us?
 A new illustrated Lifeology course!
 By Paige Jarreau|2020-07-14T15:36:44-05:00July 13th, 2020|Categories: SciArt, Lifeology|Tags: Genetics, viruses, education, virology, coronavirus, Lifeology course, art| Read More Comments Off on Viruses mutate.
 What does that mean for us?
 A new illustrated Lifeology course!

-Destroying Coronavirus By Shira Gordon|2020-07-01T14:23:57-05:00June 26th, 2020|Categories: Research, Science communication, SciArt|Tags: infographic, COVID-19, coronavirus| Read More Comments Off on Destroying Coronavirus
+Destroying Coronavirus By Shira Gordon|2020-07-01T14:23:57-05:00June 26th, 2020|Categories: Research, Science communication, SciArt|Tags: coronavirus, infographic, COVID-19| Read More Comments Off on Destroying Coronavirus

-How to explain the Coronavirus replication process through comics By Miriam Rivera|2020-07-01T14:25:00-05:00May 12th, 2020|Categories: Advice for scientists, Artwork, Science communication, SciArt|Tags: coronavirus, comic, visual storytelling, COVID-19, science communication, Biology| Read More Comments Off on How to explain the Coronavirus replication process through comics
+How to explain the Coronavirus replication process through comics By Miriam Rivera|2020-07-01T14:25:00-05:00May 12th, 2020|Categories: SciArt, Science communication, Advice for scientists, Artwork|Tags: Biology, comic, visual storytelling, COVID-19, coronavirus, science communication| Read More Comments Off on How to explain the Coronavirus replication process through comics

-Personifying a Microbe: How we designed the “Coronabot” By Abrian Curington|2020-05-03T16:28:44-05:00May 3rd, 2020|Categories: Artwork, Science communication, SciArt|Tags: comic, kids, viruses, kid-friendly, COVID-19, coronavirus, Health, Science| Read More Comments Off on Personifying a Microbe: How we designed the “Coronabot”
+Personifying a Microbe: How we designed the “Coronabot” By Abrian Curington|2020-05-03T16:28:44-05:00May 3rd, 2020|Categories: Artwork, Science communication, SciArt|Tags: kids, comic, viruses, kid-friendly, COVID-19, coronavirus, Health, Science| Read More Comments Off on Personifying a Microbe: How we designed the “Coronabot”

 Celebrate Day of Immunology, with Art!
-By Paige Jarreau|2020-04-29T06:42:02-05:00April 29th, 2020|Categories: Health, Artwork, SciArt|Tags: virus, COVID-19, coronavirus, Health, Immune system, infection, sepsis| Read More Comments Off on Celebrate Day of Immunology, with Art!
+By Paige Jarreau|2020-04-29T06:42:02-05:00April 29th, 2020|Categories: SciArt, Health, Artwork|Tags: infection, sepsis, Immune system, virus, COVID-19, coronavirus, Health| Read More Comments Off on Celebrate Day of Immunology, with Art!